A Brilliant Day

 The Shoot

-I followed housing officers on their routes, dipped into community gardens, popped in on repairs teams.
+I followed Housing Officers on their routes, dipped into community gardens, popped in on repairs teams.
 Sometimes I was just a shadow with a gimbal.
 Other times I was suggesting how someone might hold a document, or which side of the corridor to walk down so we didn’t get the fire exit in shot.

-What the Client Got
+Outcome: what the Client Got

 It wasn't too flashy.
 But it worked because it didn’t pretend.
 And that’s something I’ll always stand behind.